 This class begins with an overview of human anatomy as it relates to dance movement, along with various injury-prevention techniques and standard dance terms.
-Students will study the basic elements of space, time, and energy as it relates to dance, dance structures, and choreographic devices and how they serve as both foundation and a departure point for choreographers.
+Students will study the basic elements of space, time, and energy as they relate to dance, dance structures, and choreographic devices and how they serve as both a foundation and a departure point for choreographers.
 Students will also experience dance performance as an interaction between performer, production elements, and audience that heightens and amplifies artistic expression.
 Students will learn to interpret and analyze dance movement by considering intent, meaning, and artistic expression as communicated through the use of the body, elements of dance, dance technique, dance structure, and context.
-Finally, students will practice dance literacy which includes deep knowledge and perspectives about societal, cultural, historical, and community contexts.
+Finally, students will practice dance literacy, which includes deep knowledge and perspectives about societal, cultural, historical, and community contexts.

 Located at the LaFon Performing Arts Center for 1 period (90 minutes) and can count as fine arts for TOPS.